FAQs - All Questions

 There is one public workstation that is wheelchair accessible immediately inside the entrance to the library, to your left.

-For students with disabilities requiring accessible media or those needing assistance with notetaking, Student Accessibility Services' Universal Technology Lab is located on the second floor of the Bailey/Howe Library, to the right of the staircase.
+For students with disabilities requiring accessible media or those needing assistance with notetaking, Student Accessibility Services' Universal Technology Lab is located on the second floor of the Howe Library, to the right of the staircase.
 Initial assessment of disability status must first be conducted by SAS before being able to make use of these services.

 Most federal government publications are arranged by Superintendent of Documents (SuDocs) call number.